isiverWSU/115_Personal_DataSet_Project/README.md

 # Data Process
 The source of all this penalty data comes from a program called “nflfastR”.
 This “nflfastR” is a set of functions that efficiently scrapes play-by-play data from the NFL.
 There is a ton of play-by-play data including first downs, yards per play, etc. but I only selected the data on penalties.
-This data is perfect for answering questions like which team was penalized the most on the road last year?
-What about at home?
-The only real data processing was making sure there is data for each of the 32 teams and no duplicates.
+All I did to process the data was make sure there is no duplicate data and add two more columns.
+The first column I added was a net amount between penalties at home and penalties away for each team.
+The second column I added was a "More Away" column with boolean value that depends net amount calculated in the previous column.
+If the net amount in the first added column is positive, then the value in the second added column is false for not having more penalties in away games than home.
+If the value is the first added column is negative, then the boolean value in the second added column would be true for having more away flags than home ones.

 # Visualizations
 ## Figure 1